Poetic Timepieces for those who seek artistic expression of the shared human experience

 - Superior drop resistance over mechanical movements

-- Negligible servicing costs compared to mechanical movements
+- Negligible servicing costs vs mechanical movements

 And while there is a wonderful romance to a mechanical movement, it is not always the right choice for a watch owner.